apsommer/SandwichClub/README.md

 # Sandwich Club

-## Project Overview
-**Sandwich Club** Android application shows the details of each sandwich once it is selected.
+This is an Android app that shows the details of various sandwiches, created as part of the [Android Developer Nanodegree by Google](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).

 Building a layout and populating its fields from data received as JSON is a common task for Android Developers.
-Although JSON parsing is usually done using libraries, writing the JSON parsing for this project helps better understanding of how it is processed.
+Although JSON parsing is usually done using libraries, writing the JSON parsing for this project helps to better understand how it is processed.

+### Skills Demonstrated

-- Practice JSON parsing to a model object
+- JSON parsing to a model object.
-- Design an activity layout
+- Design an activity layout.
-- Populate all fields in the layout accordingly
+- Populate fields in a layout.

-Design the layout for the detail activity so the different elements display in a sensible way.
-Implement the JSON parsing in JsonUtils so it produces a Sandwich Object that can be used to populate the UI.